JBlond/debian_build_apache24/README.md

-# Build last apache2.4.x on Linux with mod fcgid and last OpenSSL + mod_security
+# Build last apache2.4.x with mod fcgid and last OpenSSL + mod_security

 Build apache 2.4 on debian from scratch with a semi automatic setup.